symfony/symfony-docs/controller.rst

     $ php bin/console debug:autowiring

-If you need control over the *exact* value of an argument, you can override your controller's service config:
+If you need control over the *exact* value of an argument, you can :ref:`bind <services-binding>` the argument by its name:

 .. configuration-block::